 - Access communities within the data centre to increase new revenue streams and partnerships.

 - Increased operational efficiency resulting in improved energy and cooling costs.

 - Futureproofing capacity as well as the ability to plan ahead for growth in the future.

-Data Centre Management Software
+Data Centre Management System

-Data centre management software can be defined as tools that enable managers to collect and view a wide variety of pertinent data to streamline and automate tasks.
+Data centre management system can be defined as tools that enable managers to collect and view a wide variety of pertinent data to streamline and automate tasks.
 Enterprise level software allows staff to reduce waste, downtime and risk.
 These tools regulate across common data centre infrastructure concerns: applications, power, equipment, and networks.